spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-slack.md

 **Note**: bridging to [Slack](https://slack.com/) can also happen via the [mx-puppet-slack](configuring-playbook-bridge-mx-puppet-slack.md) and [matrix-appservice-slack](configuring-playbook-bridge-appservice-slack.md) bridges supported by the playbook.
 - For using as a Bot we recommend the [Appservice Slack](configuring-playbook-bridge-appservice-slack.md), because it supports plumbing.
 - For personal use with a slack account we recommend the `mautrix-slack` bridge (the one being discussed here), because it is the most fully-featured and stable of the 3 Slack bridges supported by the playbook.
-The `mautrix-slack` bridge (the one being discussed here) is the most fully-featured and stable of the 3 Slack bridges supported by the playbook, so it's the one we recommend.

 The playbook can install and configure [mautrix-slack](https://github.com/mautrix/slack) for you.